 To meet the customers’ need for real-time network quality detection in the channel, the

-onNetworkQuality method has improved its data accuracy.
+onNetworkQuality method improves its data accuracy.

 3. Last mile network quality detection before joining a channel

-To test if the customers’ network condition can support voice or video calls before joining the channel,
+To test if the customers’ network condition can support voice or video calls before joining the channel, the

 4. Audio quality enhancement

-Improved the audio quality in scenarios that involve music playback.
+Improves the audio quality in scenarios that involve music playback.

 setVideoProfile method to enable users to manually set the resolution, frame rate, and bitrate of the video.